phoracek/katacoda-scenarios/kubernetes-nmstate-101/2-configuration.md

 The operator allows users to configure various network interface types, DNS and routing on cluster nodes.
-The configuration is driven by two main object types, `NodeNetworkConfigurationPolicy` (Policy) and `NodeNetworkConfigurationEnactment` (Enactment).
+The configuration is driven by two main object types:

+* `NodeNetworkConfigurationPolicy` (Policy)
+* `NodeNetworkConfigurationEnactment` (Enactment)

 A Policy describes what is the desired network configuration on cluster nodes.
 It is created by used and applies cluster-wide.
 On the other hand, an Enactment